pboling/rails_env_local/README.md

 `rails_env_local`, where a rails environment for local development can be anything it desires.
 Even a `butterfly`.
 Tell your DevOps friends.

+[Rails Guides](http://guides.rubyonrails.org/initialization.html) has more information on the Rails initialization routines.
+You can easily accomplish what this gem does in a few lines of code.

+...
+But are you going to write specs for code in your `config/boot.rb` file?
+Really?

 ## Installation

 Add this line to your application's Gemfile: